typst/typst/tests/suite/scripting/ops.typ

   a = a -1

   // Error: 7-10 unknown variable: a-1
-  // Hint: 7-10 if you meant to use subtraction, try adding spaces around the minus sign a = a-1
+  // Hint: 7-10 if you meant to use subtraction, try adding spaces around the minus sign: `a - 1` a = a-1
 }